TailsxKyuubi/inoffizielle-AoD-App/README.md

 ## License

-This App is licensed under the terms and conditions of the 4-Clause BSD license.
+This App is licensed under the terms and conditions of the AGPL license.
 This Project is not associated with Anime-on-Demand in any way.

 ## Special Thanks
 Tami